northest-ocean/MM-Literature-Mining/README.md

-# PDF Figure and Table Extraction (Graduate Design)
+# PDF Figure and Table Extraction (Graduation Design)

 ## This project is based on project [CNOCR](https://github.com/breezedeus/cnocr) and [Keras_segmentation](https://github.com/divamgupta/image-segmentation-keras).
 Thanks for their excellent work!